codeborne/jvm2dts/README.md

     -d, -data-only
       Find only data classes (which have implemented equals), but also enums & interfaces
       Default: false
+    -a, -annotated
+      Process only annotated classes with comma-separated annotations (note that lombok annotations are not visible in class files), but also enums & interfaces
     -e, -exclude
-      Excludes classes in the generation matching a Java RegExp pattern -excludeDir
+      Excludes fully qualified class names in the generation matching a RegExp pattern -excludeDir
       Comma-separated list to filter out package names when using classesDir
 ```